matheus-corregiari/arch-toolkit/toolkit/livedata/README.md

             }

-            // you can pass single = true to the function only be executed one time status(single = true) { }
+            // When single is true, the function only will be executed one time status(single = true) { }
             success(single = true) { }
             data(single = true) { }